SAP TM Pillar

 A robust, standalone SAP Transportation Management component was created to run alongside SAP ERP in past development cycles.
 However, SAP ERP will only be maintained by SAP through 2027, with some additional, extended maintenance planned through 2030.

 SAP S/4HANA is SAP’s current enterprise application suite.
 First released in 2015, it drastically simplifies processes compared to SAP ERP, and consists of numerous lines of business (LoBs) that also cover a host of business processes.
 The SAP TM component has been embedded directly into SAP S/4HANA and falls under the umbrella of the SAP S/4HANA Supply Chain LoB.
 Basic shipping functionality is included in the standard SAP S/4HANA license, while advanced shipping options are available for an additional fee.
+Advanced Shipping and Receiving (ASR) represents the current best practice for organizations requiring deeper integration between SAP TM, SAP EWM, and logistics execution in SAP S/4HANA, replacing older integration patterns with a unified, event-driven approach.

 Additionally, SAP offers customers the ability to run TM in a decentralized model, where a separate SAP S/4HANA instance runs TM alongside a main instance that runs a business’ remaining ERP areas.